 - b.
 Total hours worked by the employee, except for any employee whose compensation is solely based on a salary and who is exempt from payment of overtime under subdivision (a) of Section 515 or any applicable order of the Industrial Welfare Commission; - c.
 The number of piece rate units earned and any applicable piece rate if the employee is paid on a piece-rate basis; - d.
 All deductions, provided that all deductions made on written orders of the employee may be aggregated and shown as one item; - e.
 Net wages earned; - f.
 The inclusive dates of the period for which the employee is paid; - g.
 The name of the employee and his or her social security number, except that by January 1, 2008, only the last four digits of his or her social security number or an employee identification number other than a social security number may be shown on the itemized statement; - h.
 The name and address of the legal entity that is the employer; and - i.
-All applicable hourly rates in effect during the pay period and the corresponding number of hours worked at each hourly rate by the employee. - 93.
-When DEFENDANTS did not accurately record PLAINTIFF's and other CALIFORNIA CLASS Members' missed meal and rest breaks, DEFENDANTS also failed to provide PLAINTIFF and the other members of the CALIFORNIA CLASS with complete and accurate wage statements which failed to show, among other things, missed meal and rest periods and reporting time wages owed to PLAINTIFF and other CALIFORNIA CLASS Members.
+All applicable hourly rates in effect during the pay period and the corresponding number of hours worked at each hourly rate by the employee. - 100.
 Cal.
+Labor Code § 226.2 provides that an employer must furnish piece-rate employees with an "accurate itemized" statement in writing showing: - a.
+The total hours of compensable rest and recovery periods, the rate of compensation, and the gross wages paid for those periods during the pay period; and - b.
+The total hours of other nonproductive time, the rate of compensation, and the gross wages paid for that time during the pay period. - 101.
+When DEFENDANTS did not accurately record PLAINTIFF'S and other CALIFORNIA CLASS Members' wages, including overtime wages, owed, DEFENDANTS also failed to provide PLAINTIFF and the other members of the CALIFORNIA CLASS with complete and accurate wage statements which failed to show, among other things, the correct overtime rate, the correct number of hours worked, missed meal and rest periods, owed to PLAINTIFF and other CALIFORNIA CLASS Members.
+Cal.
 Lab.
 Code § 226 provides that every employer shall furnish each of his or her employees with an accurate itemized wage statement in writing showing, among other things, gross wages earned and all applicable hourly rates in effect during the pay period and the corresponding amount of time worked at each hourly rate.
 Aside from the violations listed above in this paragraph, DEFENDANTS failed to issue to PLAINTIFF an itemized wage statement that lists all the requirements under California Labor Code 226 et seq.
-As a result, from time to time

-DEFENDANTS provided PLAINTIFF and the other members of the CALIFORNIA CLASS with wage statements which violated Cal.
+From time to time DEFENDANTS violated California Labor Code Section 226(a)(2) by failing to provide an accurate amount of total hours worked by PLAINTIFF and other members of the CALIFORNIA CLASS.
+Specifically, DEFENDANTS included items, including but not limited to "COVID Pay," "California Sick Pay," and "Meal Period Penalty Hourly" to the total hours worked.
+However, the foregoing items are not considered total hours worked for purposes of California Labor Code Section 226(a)(2).
+Further, DEFENDANTS from time to time failed to issue an itemized wage statement to PLAINTIFF and other members of the CALIFORNIA CLASS that included the total hours worked at the applicable hourly rate.
+As a result, from time to time DEFENDANTS provided PLAINTIFF and the other members of the CALIFORNIA CLASS with wage statements which violated Cal.
 Lab.
 Code § 226.